 Temporarily avoid unpicked objects: This prevents repeatedly failing to pick the same object, and contributes to more consistent cycle times.

-In constrained picking scenarios like bin picking, it is important to prevent the robot tool from colliding with the bin or other objects.
-Pickit allows to model the robot tool and to perform collision checks with the bin and other objects.
+In constrained picking scenarios like bin picking, it is important to prevent the robot tool from colliding with the bin or other obstacles.
+By modelling the robot tool and the obstacles in the picking area, Pickit is able to select pick points that prevent unwanted collisions.